 Arizona Scholarship Programs

-In addition to state-funded financial aid, the Federal Nursing Loan Program offers full-time nursing students with financial needs low interest loans that can supplement other aid sources.
-The main requirement is enrollment acceptance in a certified nursing program, and priority consideration is usually given to those with the greatest need.
+In addition to state-funded financial aid, the Federal Nursing Loan Program offers full-time nursing students with financial needs low-interest loans that can supplement other aid sources.
+The main requirement is enrollment acceptance in a certified nursing program.
+Additionally, priority consideration is usually given to those with the greatest need.
 Also, most accredited schools have additional subsidized or unsubscribed loan programs available.